ss16318/SalesForecasting/README.md

 Dates were broken down into years, months, weeks, days etc...

-For each training point sales history only spanned over the last 30 days
+For each training point sales history spanned over the last 500 days (note the more sales history included the fewer number of data points could be used to train the model)

-#### Choosing Parameters
+##### Choosing Parameters

 Through trial-and-error the following parameters were used: